 Each chapter of Nichijou sets up a fairly ordinary scenario — one that is relatable or, at least, understandable and reasonable — but that scenario quickly morphs and deteriorates into absurdity.
 Almost without fail, the events of each chapter will have your guts in knots.

 My Love Mix-Up by Aruko and Wataru Hinekure

+What we typically know as a “love triangle” isn’t actually a triangle at all; it is one person trying to choose between two others.
 If you’re after a true love triangle, you need to read My Love Mix-Up!.
 This funny and sweet shoujo manga about high school kids crushing on each other is proud of just how silly and charming it is.

+Here you have two boys — Aoki and Ida — and a girl, Hashimoto.
+Aoki likes Hashimoto but he learns quickly that she has her eye on Ida instead.
 Through a clumsy bit of miscommunication, Ida comes to believe that it’s Aoki who likes him, not Hashimoto.
 Having never crushed on anyone before, he’s open to the idea that he might be gay.

+And so he begins to form a strong attachment to Aoki, whom he still thinks has a crush on him.
 So now we have Aoki crushing on Hashimoto, who is crushing on Ida, who is now crushing on Aoki.
 That’s a proper love triangle.

+Twists and turns also come pretty frequently as this fun dynamic develops further, and we get to enjoy these sweet archetypal characters (especially the adorable himbo Aoki).
 These characters are fun to follow and root for, and the wholesome nature of this romance manga means that the stakes are low while the humour is high.

 If you like your love stories on the sweet and charming side, rather than the heartbreaking soap opera-esque drama, My Love Mix-Up! is the romance manga for you.